HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

         tape.Add(x.X1, x.X2),
         tape.Sin(x.X3)));
 ```

-If we want to examine the nodes, we can use `LogNodes` once again.
+If we want to examine the nodes, we can once again use `LogNodes`.

 ```
 Root Node 0:
     Weights: [0, 0]